evokateur/agents/4_langgraph/community_contributions/sidekick_hf_docker_chromium_deploy/README.md

 sdk_version: 5.49.1
 ```

-You are on your own if you deploy your app using Docker - clone that repo, commit and push all files, including Dockerfile and modified README.md if needed.
+`5.49.1` is the gradio version defined in uv.lock.
+You are on your own if you deploy your app using Docker - clone that repo, commit and push all files, including Dockerfile, modified README.md and pin versions of python modules in requirement.txt if needed

 ### Why is Sidekick docker deployment so complicated?

-You might notice that 'it is trying to access `root` folder which is not accessible from user.
+You might notice that it is trying to access `root` folder which is not accessible from user.
 There would be a mis-match unless we let Playwright know where to install Chromium.
 Gradio deployment will take care of Gradio app-port: 7860 and where to bind Gradio and EXPOSE port.
 We have to take care of those ourselves in Docker deployment.

 ```
 Executable doesn’t exist at /root/.cache/ms-playwright/chromium-1200/chrome-linux64/chrome